What is Atomic Force Microscopy?

 Conclusion

-This case study underscores the value of Atomic Force Microscopy (AFM) in precision analysis of medical tool coatings, showcasing its essential role in ensuring the quality and safety of surgical instruments.
+This case study underscores the value of Atomic Force Microscopy (AFM) in precision analysis of medical tool coatings.
+It showcases its essential role in ensuring the quality and safety of surgical instruments.
 The study’s detailed examination of the ME-92 coated stainless steel bone cutter not only validates the integrity of the coating but also highlights AFM’s capability to detect minute surface variations.
 This insight is crucial for advancing medical device manufacturing, where even small surface irregularities can have significant implications.
-Future research, adhering to established ASTM standards, will further leverage these findings, contributing to the development of more reliable and safer medical tools.
+Future research, adhering to ASTM standards, will further leverage these findings, contributing to the development of more reliable medical tools.
 Overall, this study exemplifies how nanoscale analysis can lead to significant improvements in healthcare technologies and patient care.